Timed Essay Exam

 - You may find it easier to write your first paragraph once you have a pretty good idea of what your essay will be about, but some students like to leave the first page of the bluebook blank and write the first paragraph last.

-If you have any questions please phone or visit the Writing Assessment Office in the Department of Undergraduate Studies.
+If you have any questions please phone or visit the Writing Proficiency Office.
 We are located in the Campus Center 1/1300; contact us by phone at 617-287-6330 or by email at email@example.com.
 We will make every effort to provide you with information, practical advice, tutoring, workshops, and support to help you meet this requirement in a timely way.